MaxM2067/raman-paleothermometer/CONTEXT.md

 - Sample inclusion/exclusion controls for statistical analysis
 - Button to re-analyze spectra
 - Visual tab switching with active-state styling
+- Toggle switches for smoothing and fitting visualization

 ### 📊 Statistics and Data Analysis
 - Grouped results by firing temperature